LorenzoValente3/Deep-Learning-Models/README.md

 ## Implementations
 ### Autoencoder-MNIST
-Implementation of a simple _Autoencoder_ for the MNIST data and an autoencoder that is able to _classify_ data in its latent dimension is built as well.
+Implementation of a simple _Autoencoder_ for the MNIST data and an autoencoder that can _classify_ data in its latent dimension is built as well.

+#### Model

-The design implemented here uses an architecture in which a _bottleneck_ in the network is imposed, forcing a compressed knowledge representation of the original input.
-In the absence of structure in the data (i.e. correlations between input features), compression and subsequent reconstruction would be very difficult.
+The design implemented here uses an architecture in which a _bottleneck_ in the network is imposed It forces a compressed knowledge representation of the original input data.
+If the absence of structure in the data occurs, i.e. correlations between input features, compression and subsequent reconstruction would be very difficult.
 However, if some sort of structure exists in the data, this structure can be learned and therefore leveraged when forcing the input through the bottleneck.

 #### Results
-Distribution of labaled data in its two-latent dimension space as well as plots of model score losses are shown below, for both models with and without the classifier.
+The distribution of labelled data in its two-latent dimension space, as well as plots of model score losses, are shown below, for both models with and without the classifier.
-Looking at the distribution of images in the latent space, it is clearly visible a linear behaviour.
-That happens because we have two dimensions to express a handwritten digit, it could happen that the heigth increases and the width increases as well, linearly as displayed.
+Looking at the distribution of images in the latent space, it is visible a linear behaviour.
+That happens because we have two dimensions to express a handwritten digit, it could happen that the height increases and the width increase as well, linearly as displayed.
 Model losses score converges at high epochs.

 | Autoencoder without classifier                                                                               | Autoencoder with classifier  |